mikrostew/badash/README.md

 # badash

-Modular imports and other fun stuff for bash
+Convenience methods, modular imports, and other fun stuff for bash

 Syntax
 * [@exit_on_error](#exit_on_error)